A man standing in a large dield with mountains in the background, holding a large fruit.

 The rights of minorities

 In Thailand, Diakonia supports local organizations that strive to protect the rights of ethnic minority groups, mainly in the northern parts of Thailand.
 Our partner organizations work on issues related to human rights, local democracy, social and economic justice, and gender equality.
 One particular focus of our work is the right of stateless people to obtain legal status and citizenship, as this enables access to other rights and protections.
-We also work with children’s rights, anti-trafficking, rehabilitation of victims of trafficking, and support for migrants and for refugees in the camps along the border with Myanmar.
+We also work with children’s rights, anti-trafficking, rehabilitation of victims of trafficking, and support for migrants along the border with Myanmar.

 Diakonia is an accompanying partner with a local presence and we engage with our implementing partners through dialogue, funding and capacity building.
 Together with our partner organizations, we work to increase their ability to demand and defend human rights and boost their participation in democratic processes.
 We also support partner advocacy work on regional and national level.